hhuOS/hhuOS/src/application/asciimate/README.md

  * -s, --scale: Set a resolution scaling factor (Default: 1.0).
 The factor must be less than or equal to 1.0, and it scales the display of the animation accordingly.
 For example, a factor of 0.5 will render the animation at half the original size and scale it up to fit the display resolution.
 This might improve performance on lower-end hardware at the cost of image quality.
  * -h, --help: Show this help message and exit.

+Press Escape to stop the playback of the asciimation.

 Asciimation files are text files containing frames of ASCII art.
 The format was invented by Simon Jansen and is used in his Star Wars asciimation project (https://www.asciimation.co.nz/).
 It works by placing frames of ASCII art one after another in a text file, separated by a delay number, which indicates how long to wait before displaying the next frame.